Coronavirus: Delhi health minister Satyendar Jain says community spread present

 New Delhi, July 20: Delhi Health Minister Satyendar Jain, who has recovered after testing coronavirus positive, said that community spread of the deadly virus is "present".

 "There is spread in community, now it's very technical to say either it's local or community spread.
 Source of many positive patients remains unknown after test.
-Let's leave the technical battle on Center to decide over community spread," said Jain after recovering from Covid-19.
+Let's leave the technical battle on Centre to decide over community spread," said Jain after recovering from Covid-19.

-Echoing similar views, earlier, the Indian Medical Association (IMA) als oopined that community spread has started and the situation is pretty bad.
+Echoing similar views, earlier, the Indian Medical Association (IMA) also opined that community spread has started and the situation is pretty bad.

-Speaking to ANI, Dr V K Monga, the Chairman of IMA Hospital Board of India, said: "This is now an exponential growth.
+Speaking to ANI, Dr V K Monga, the Chairman of IMA Hospital Board of India, said, "This is now an exponential growth.
 Every day the number of cases is increasing by more than around 30,000.
 This is really a bad situation for the country.
 There are so many factors connected with it but overall this is now spreading to rural areas.
 This is a bad sign.
 It now shows a community spread."

 The statement is significant as the central government has been maintaining that community transmission of Covid-19 has not started yet in India.